Subpoena Domestication · All 50 States

 What is subpoena domestication?

-Subpoena domestication is the procedural step that converts an out-of-state subpoena into one that's enforceable where the recipient is located.
+It's the procedural step that converts an out-of-state subpoena into one that's enforceable where the recipient is located.
 A subpoena issued by a court in one state has no automatic legal force on a person sitting in another state — domestication closes that gap.

 What is UIDDA, and which states use it?

-UIDDA is the Uniform Interstate Depositions and Discovery Act, adopted by the majority of U.S. states.
+UIDDA is the Uniform Interstate Depositions and Discovery Act, adopted by the majority of states.
 In a UIDDA state, you submit your originating subpoena to the destination clerk, who issues a corresponding in-state subpoena that's then served.
 A small number of states still use older non-UIDDA procedures requiring motions, commissions, or letters rogatory.
 We confirm which procedure applies to your destination at intake.

 How long does domestication take?